Five Little Speckled Frogs

-"Five Little Speckled Frogs" is a nursery rhyme that originated in the United States; the original author is unknown.
+"Five Little Speckled Frogs" is a traditional nursery rhyme of unknown origin.
 This song is meant to teach children subtraction, in this case by describing frogs jumping off of a log into a pool, one by one.

+Origin

+Five Little Speckled Frogs dates to at least 1978 as it's mentioned in a "Preschool Recreation Enrichment Program" manual for the state of Maryland.
+Author Thomas McCavour though states in his book "Verses Old and New" that the "origin and author of this rhyme are unknown."

 Lyrics

 One version of the song is:

-Alternate versions

-Alternate versions of the song use other sorts of insects or animals instead of frogs, although none of these songs seem to be as common.

 Hand motions

 There are hand motions children may use to participate during the song.